Murder charge for Ohio deputy in Casey Goodson Jr. shooting

 Associated Press

-COLUMBUS, Ohio (AP) — The Ohio sheriff’s deputy who fatally shot Casey Goodson Jr. in the back five times was charged Thursday with murder in an encounter that led to racial justice protests, yet is still largely unexplained and involved no body camera or dash cam footage.
+COLUMBUS, Ohio (AP) — The Ohio sheriff’s deputy who fatally shot Casey Goodson Jr. in the back five times was charged Thursday with murder in an encounter that led to protests and about which many questions remain, in part because it was not recorded on body or dash camera footage.

 An attorney for the family of Goodson, who was Black, also announced a federal civil rights lawsuit against the now-retired white deputy who shot him, Jason Meade, and the Franklin County Sheriff’s Office, alleging wrongful death and excessive use of force.

-Goodson was not the subject of the fugitive search.
-U.S. Marshal Peter Tobin initially said Meade confronted Goodson after Goodson drove by and waved a gun at the deputy, but he later withdrew those comments, saying they’d been based on “insufficient information.”
+Meade followed Goodson on foot as Goodson walked toward a house, with Goodson carrying a gun in his right hand and a plastic bag in his left, the statement said.
+Meade identified himself as an officer and ordered Goodson to show his hands, according to Meade’s account.
+He thought Goodson was about to comply when Goodson turned and lifted his right arm back, pointing the gun at the deputy, the statement said.

-Tobin also said Meade was “not performing a mission” for the marshals at the time of the shooting.
+Meade “commanded Mr. Goodson to once again ‘drop the gun,’ and when that command was ignored, and while the gun was pointing at Mr. Meade, he, in fear for his life as well as those inside the house, fired his weapon at Mr. Goodson,” the statement said.

 Relatives say Goodson was opening the door to his grandmother’s house at the time he was shot.
-Officials said that a gun was recovered from the scene but have not provided further details.
+Investigators said that a gun was recovered from the scene but have not provided further details.

 The Franklin County coroner said in March that Goodson had been shot five times in the back.